Austintjh19/EduLink-NUS/docs/UserGuide.md

    * `exit` : Exits the app.

-1. Refer to the [Features]() below for details of all commands supported by EduLink-NUS.
-Alternatively, refer to the [Command Summary]() for a quick summary.
+1. Refer to the [Command Section](#commands) below for details of all commands supported by EduLink-NUS.
+Alternatively, refer to the [Command Summary](#command-summary) for a quick summary.

 ### Graphical User Interface Layout: